BasicOS

 Systems

-Eurecom Dictionnary
+Eurecom Dictionnary (DRAFT)

 General overview

-• A file, storing the word,
+• A file, storing word (in alphabetical order, or not),

 System specification